By Dr. Jesse Riley, MS DC

 Whether it is getting back to your pickup soccer league, hitting a PR in the Denver Marathon, or simply catching your littlest one running around the house, our goals for recovery should reflect where we are.
 We all need to have these types of questions discussed to set the best and most successful plan.
 You’ll find that at Modern Movement Clinic.

 You might be thinking at this point “Okay Doc…you sound like you know your stuff.
 What’s next?”

 What’s next is letting all this sink in.

 Modern Movement Clinic is a cash-based practice that prides itself on how efficient, well-read, and communicative we are with who we work with.
 Notice we said ‘with’ and not ‘on’.
 You’re not a patient.
 You’re our client and with that comes a working relationship.

 The time you spend with us is exactly that, with us.
 If you booked with Dr. Jesse Riley, your time is spent with Dr. Jesse Riley.
 That’s a rare thing in clinics today and quite honestly what separates insurance-based clinics from cash-based clinics.
 Don’t read that the wrong way.
 The insurance-based clinic is trying to make ends meet by commonly having a higher volume of people at one time but the system itself needs a “modernizing” of its own.
 That’s for another post though.

-In any recovery plan, there will be ups and downs, but when working with someone like a movement therapist and chiropractor at Modern Movement Clinic for your shoulder pain, know those downs will come with a little motivation, a little advice, and a lot of movement to get us out of that and moving back t0wards our goals.
+In any recovery plan, there will be ups and downs, but when working with someone like a movement therapist and chiropractor at Modern Movement Clinic for your knee pain, know those downs will come with a little motivation, a little advice, and a lot of movement to get us out of that and moving back towards our goals.